-Just about every drugstore has quick and easy décor to dress up your store and delight your customers.
+Just about every drugstore has quick and easy decor to dress up your store and delight your customers.
 At the very least, a spooky menu board or sidewalk board can be created with some chalk and a little imagination.

 Advertising for the party alone will be good for your business, but you can also offer special product discounts or services at the party itself to attract attendees.

 Have your staff dress up at work—it’ll be good for your customers to come in and see your business having a little fun.
 It’s also great fodder for your Facebook and Instagram.
-You can even have everyone coordinate outfits to a specific theme.
+You can even have everyone coordinate outfits for a specific theme.

-Post a contest or giveaway to your social media accounts or advertise it in your store—just make it spooky or fall-themed for October.
+Post a contest or customer appreciation giveaway to your social media accounts or advertise it in your store—just make it spooky or fall-themed for October.
 Everyone loves a chance to win something, especially if it’s Halloween related.

 Make your avatars, profile photos, and headers all Halloween-themed—from Facebook to your website to your email newsletter.
 Spookify your logo or other branding while you’re at it.
 You can even create a Halloween-focused #hashtag related to your business that customers can post about or share.

-Use your direct mail rolodex to send out bags of candy, Halloween-themed coupons, or other engagement tactics.
+Use your direct mail Rolodex to send out bags of candy, Halloween-themed coupons, or other engagement tactics.
 It’ll make your customers feel special and help them get in the Halloween spirit—with your business in mind.

 It’s relatively cheap to create some plastic bags with a spookified version of your logo on them—250 custom bags can run under $150.
 It’s a great way to get your business’s logo out in the wild on a night when a good majority of the public will be out and about.
-Leave them out at your store front for the taking or send them in a direct mail campaign.
+Leave them out at your storefront for the taking or send them in a direct mail campaign.

-October has a wealth of seasonal businesses that your business could attach itself to—haunted houses, apple picking farms, corn field mazes, and pop-up costume stores.
+October has a wealth of seasonal businesses that your business could attach itself to—haunted houses, apple picking farms, cornfield mazes, and pop-up costume stores.
 See if there’s a way for your business to insert itself in all the fun—be the coffee or snack sponsor, or provide some free product to these attractions that’ll gain visibility with their customers.